micho0802/Stroke_detection/README.md

 ### 2. 911 Assistance
 Inspired by the winning project of the UC Berkeley Hackathon 2024, ["Dispatch AI"](https://www.youtube.com/watch?v=tsTeEkzO9xc), this idea seeks to leverage AI to improve the crime rate in Kansas City.
 Kansas City has historically struggled with high crime rates; by adapting and enhancing the concept of "Dispatch AI," we aim to create a more effective and responsive 911 assistance system.
 The platform will utilize machine learning to analyze and predict high-risk areas, optimize emergency response times, and provide real-time crime data analysis.

+### 3. Chat Bot about UMKC
+Build a chatbot about UMKC and implement it into UMKC home mainpage.
+The idea is to assist student get to know more about the school (locations, hours, classes, scholarships, etc).
+The platform will utilize LLM to answer question from the student.